g7uvw/ConeCreator/README.md

 Cone Creator : A stupidly simple program that creates a 3D cone as a seris of 2D slices
-               Created to scatch an itch, and to stop someone asking me to write this for them If this is in anyway useful to you, please use it with me best wishes.
+               Created to scatch an itch, and to stop someone asking me to write this for them If this is in anyway useful to you, please use it with my best wishes.

 Useage :       Compile with clang or gcc, run.
                By default it will create an 8 megabyte file called cone.bin in the current